oxylabs/how-to-build-web-scraper/README.md

 # How to Build a Web Scraper?
-Step by step guide to building a web scraper with Python
+Step by step guide to building a web scraper with Python and JavaScript

+# Building a Web Scraper with Python

 ## STEP 1.
 How to get the HTML?
 The first step to building a web scraper is getting the HTML of a page.
 We will be using the ```requests``` library to get the HTML.
 It allows us to send a request and get a response.
 This can be installed using pip or pip3, depending on your Python installation.